-SECTION 2.(a) Commission Established. - There is established in the General Assembly a Blue Ribbon Commission to study the length of our current school year.
+SECTION 2.
+There is established a Blue Ribbon Commission to Study the Current Length of the School Year (Commission).

-SECTION 2.(b) Membership. - The Commission shall be composed of 19 members as follows:
+SECTION 3.
+The Commission shall be composed of 19 members as follows:

 - (1) Five members of the House of Representatives appointed by the Speaker of the House of Representatives. - (2) Five members of the Senate appointed by the President Pro Tempore of the Senate. - (3) The chair of the North Carolina State Board of Education. - (4) The executive director of the North Carolina School Boards Association. - (5) The Superintendent of Public Instruction. - (6) The president of North Carolina Association of Educators, Inc. - (7) The executive director of the North Carolina Association of School Administrators. - (8) The executive director of the Public School Forum of North Carolina. - (9) The executive director of the Professional Educators of North Carolina, Inc. - (10) The executive director of the N.C.
 Principals/Assistant Principals Association, Inc. - (11) The executive director of the North Carolina Congress of Parents and Teachers, Incorporated.